 Dr. Jeremy Fox

 Grammy-nominated arranger Dr. Jeremy Fox earned his B.M. degree in Piano-Jazz Studies from Western Michigan University, and his M.M. and D.M.A. in Jazz Composition from the Frost School of Music at the University of Miami.
 For 8 years, Jeremy was a full-time instructor at The School for Music Vocations, conducting vocal and instrumental ensembles alongside renowned arrangers Phil Mattson and Jason Smith.
-He currently teaches adjunct jazz voice at Miami Dade College in Florida.
+He is thrilled to have returned to teach full time at The School for Music Vocations.

 Jeremy has been the recipient of 10 awards from Downbeat magazine, including ones for: Jazz Song, Jazz Arrangement, Studio Engineering, and for his Vocal Jazz Groups.

 Jeremy publishes his compositions through his own company, Foxtrot Publishing, and is a member of ASCAP.
 His choral & vocal jazz arrangements are published with UNC Jazz Press and with Sound Music Publications.
 His charts have been premiered and recorded by such groups as Gold Company and GCII from Western Michigan University, Singcopation from Mount San Antonio College, Form from the University of Edmonton, Soundsation from Edmonds Community College, Folsom High School Jazz Choir I, Fairview High School Age of Guinevere, and the University of Miami’s JV1 and Extensions.